MaterializeInc/materialize/play/wikirecent-dbt/README.md

    git clone https://github.com/MaterializeInc/materialize
    ```

-1. Create a new Python virtual environment on your machine.
-Activate that environment,
+1. Install the `dbt-materialize` plugin.
+You may wish to do this within a Python virtual environment on your machine:
-   and install the following:
     ```nofmt
     python3 -m venv dbt-venv
     source dbt-venv/bin/activate
-    pip install dbt
     pip install dbt-materialize
     ```